BillyLjm/AIAP-15-Assessment/README.md

-# aiap15-lim-jun-ming-820J
+# AIAP Batch 15 Technical Assessment
-AIAP Batch 15 Technical Assessment
+This is the AIAP Batch 15 technical assessment completed by Billy Lim Jun Ming